 To strengthen the transmission system in Jammu & Kashmir and Punjab, NRSS-XXIX Transmission Limited commissioned three 400 kV Double Circuit transmission lines and one 400/220 kV GIS Substation.
-Post commissioning, the company would operate and maintain the line for a minimum tenure of 35 years.
+The project has been commissioned and now is in operating stage for the next 35 years.